4 Day Bangkok Itinerary: How To Make The Most Of Your Trip

 A boat floating down the river in front of a temple at sunset and the text "4 day Bangkok itinerary"

-Bangkok is one of the craziest cities I have traveled to, but it is also one of my favorites.
-I think 4 days is the perfect amount of time to see all the highlights of the city, without staying in the chaos for too long.
-Whether it’s your first time in the city, or you’ve had a short stay here before, I’ve put together the essential 4 day Bangkok itinerary.
+Planning a trip to Thailand and looking for the perfect 4 day Bangkok itinerary?
+Bangkok is one of the craziest cities I have traveled to, but it also ended up being one of my favorites.
+I think 4 days is the perfect amount of time to see the city’s biggest highlights without feeling like you spent your entire trip in the chaos.

 Published: April 10, 2025